marcus-crane/comments-to-readwise/README.md

 ## Current issues

-At present, the extension only runs on the initial comment page for a news story.
+At present, the extension only runs on the initial comment page for a submission.

 It won't work if you go to the direct link for a comment, such that the original story and author isn't visible on the page.